The Finest Bolt Actions Ever Produced

 All models came with a flat "butter knife" bolt handle that is located well forward of the trigger guard.
 (The bolt handle was swept rearward starting in 1952.)
 The flat Mannlicher bolt handle does not stick out to the side as much as conventional bolt handles with knobs, making the rifle particularly suitable for carry in a saddle scabbard or slung over the hunter's shoulder.

 The M-S action has a split rear receiver ring through which the bolt handle passes as it is drawn back.
-The split rear receiver helps to prevent bolt wobble when the action is opened, but was to cause trouble later, when the use of telescopic sights became widespread, as it prevents the use of conventional scope mounts on top of the receiver.
+The split rear receiver helps to prevent bolt wobble when the action is opened, but was to cause trouble later, when the use of telescopic sights became widespread, as it prevents the use of most conventional scope mounts on top of the receiver.
 Redfield designed a top mount specifically for the M-S and this style mount is still available from the aftermarket.
-However, most scoped M-S Rifles and Carbines are usually fitted with side mounts.
-Bolt rotation is approximately 90 degrees.
+However, most scoped M-S Rifles and Carbines are fitted with side mounts.
+Bolt rotation is approximately 90-degrees.

 Cartridges were fed from a Schoenauer spool magazine (hence the name Mannlicher-Schoenauer).
-This spool magazine is arguably the finest, strongest, and most reliable cartridge feeding system ever incorporated into a bolt action rifle.
+This spool magazine is arguably the finest, strongest and most reliable cartridge feeding system ever incorporated into a bolt action rifle.
 It was also probably the most expensive to produce.
 The spools were different for every cartridge and cannot be interchanged between similar calibers (.270 and .30-06, for example).
 Instead of a hinged floorplate, a button allows all cartridges in the magazine to be ejected from the ejection port, achieving the same result.

 M-S rifles and carbines came with the buyer's choice of a user adjustable double set trigger or a single trigger.
 Either is a joy to use, light and crisp; the double set trigger almost unbelievably so.